-Rating 0 1 2 3 Element A Do teachers understand and implement a balance of assessment types?
-A balance of assessment types is not understood and implemented Few teachers understand and implement a balance of assessment types implement a balance of All teachers understand and implement a balance of assessment types Element B Are formative assessments or assessments for learning an essential part of instruction?
-Formative assessment or assessment for learning is infrequently part of instruction learning is a limited part of instruction Formative assessment or assessment for learning is an essential part of instruction Element C Are students a fundamental part of the assessment process and fully involved in data analysis, goal setting, and progress monitoring?
+Rating 0 1 2 3 Element A Do teachers understand and implement a balance of assessment types? types is not understood Few teachers understand and implement a balance of assessment types · · All teachers understand and implement a balance of assessment types Element B Are formative assessments or assessments for learning an essential part of instruction? assessment for learning is not part of instruction Formative assessment or assessment for learning is infrequently part of instruction Formative assessment or assessment for learning is a limited part of instruction Formative assessment or assessment for learning is an essential part of instruction Element C Are students a fundamental part of the assessment process and fully involved in data analysis, goal setting, and progress monitoring?
 Students are not included in the assessment process and use of data.
-Students are minimally included in the assessment process and are rarely involved in data analysis, goal setting, and progress monitoring. assessment process and sometimes involved in data analysis, goal setting, and progress Students are a fundamental part of the assessment process and are fully involved in data analysis, goal setting, and progress monitoring.
+Students are minimally included in the assessment process and are rarely involved in data analysis, goal setting, and progress monitoring.
+Students are partially included in the assessment process and sometimes involved in data analysis, goal setting, and progress monitoring.
+Students are a fundamental part of the assessment process and are fully involved in data analysis, goal setting, and progress monitoring.
 Element D How many teachers use differentiated, in-the moment, checks for understanding and inclass assessments to ensure individual student progress between benchmark assessments?
-Differentiated, in-the- moment, checks for understanding and in- class assessments are not used to ensure individual student progress between benchmark assessments Few teachers use differentiated, in-the-moment, checks for understanding and inclass assessments to ensure individual student progress between benchmark assessments differentiated, in-the- moment, checks for understanding and in-class assessments to ensure individual student progress between benchmark All teachers use differentiated, in-the-moment, checks for understanding and in-class assessments to ensure individual student progress between benchmark assessments
+Differentiated, in-the- moment, checks for understanding and in- class assessments are not used to ensure individual student progress between benchmark assessments Few teachers use differentiated, in-the-moment, checks for understanding and inclass assessments to ensure individual student progress between benchmark assessments - All teachers use differentiated, in-the-moment, checks for understanding and in-class assessments to ensure individual student progress between benchmark assessments

-Rating 0 1 2 3 Element E How many teachers use evidence of learning (both qualitative and quantitative data) to determine the next instructional steps and provide actionable feedback to student? qualitative and quantitative data) to determine the next instructional steps feedback to student qualitative and quantitative data) to determine the next instructional steps and provide actionable feedback to student All teachers use evidence of learning (both qualitative and quantitative data) to determine the next instructional steps and provide actionable feedback to student Element F Are classroom summative assessment, regularly scheduled interim/ benchmark assessment and state assessment data used appropriately? assessment, interim/benchmark assessment and state assessment data are not Planned classroom summative assessment, regularly scheduled interim/benchmark assessment and state assessment data are not always used Planned classroom summative assessment, regularly scheduled interim/benchmark assessment and state assessment data are used appropriately Element G What access to timely, user-friendly, data reports, which include item-level analysis, standards-level analysis and subgroup achievement do your educators have? access to timely user- friendly data reports, which include item-level analysis, standards-level analysis, and subgroup achievement but may not be timely or user-friendly and may not include item-level analysis, standards-level analysis, and subgroup All educators have access to user-friendly data reports, which include item-level analysis, standards-level analysis, and subgroup achievement but there is a lag time All educators have access to timely, user-friendly data reports, which include item-level analysis, standards-level analysis, and subgroup achievement
+Rating 0 1 2 3 Element E How many teachers use evidence of learning (both qualitative and quantitative data) to determine the next instructional steps and provide actionable feedback to student? evidence of learning (both qualitative and quantitative data) to determine the next instructional steps qualitative and quantitative data) to determine the next instructional steps and provide actionable • All teachers use evidence of learning (both qualitative and quantitative data) to determine the next instructional steps and provide actionable feedback to student Element F Are classroom summative assessment, regularly scheduled interim/ benchmark assessment and state assessment data used appropriately? assessment, interim/benchmark assessment and state assessment data are not Planned classroom summative assessment and state assessment data are used; no benchmarks or interims are given Planned classroom summative assessment, regularly scheduled interim/benchmark assessment and state assessment data are not always used Planned classroom summative assessment, regularly scheduled interim/benchmark assessment and state assessment data are used appropriately Element G What access to timely, user-friendly, data reports, which include item-level analysis, standards-level analysis and subgroup achievement do your educators have? access to timely user- friendly data reports, which include item-level analysis, standards-level analysis, and subgroup not include item-level analysis, standards-level analysis, and subgroup All educators have access to user-friendly data reports, which include item-level analysis, standards-level analysis, and subgroup achievement but there is a lag time All educators have access to timely, user-friendly data reports, which include item-level analysis, standards-level analysis, and subgroup achievement